opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 #### Pull request process

-- Let's name the commits starting with issue number (for example: #234 YOUR_COMMIT_NAME).
-- Update the [README.md](README.md) with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-- Increase the version numbers in any examples files and the [README.md](README.md) to the new version that this pull request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-- You may merge the pull request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
 - Fill in [the required template](PULL_REQUEST_TEMPLATE.md).
 - Do not include issue numbers in the pull request title.
 - Ensure the pull request description clearly describes the problem and solution.
 Include the relevant issue number if applicable.